-Dick White is a professor of electrical engineering at Berkeley, specializing in sensors.
-He has co-authored two technical reference books and an introductory textbook.
+Dick White is on the Advisory Board of the Conservancy.
+He is a professor of electrical engineering at Berkeley, specializing in sensors.
 In spite of its risks, he lives on Panoramic Hill because of its proximity to the open spaces of Strawberry and Claremont Canyons and the view.
 Watching the 1970 and 1991 Berkeley-Oakland fires from atop the Hill motivated him to help organize neighborhood emergency preparedness activities and to serve on the Berkeley Fire Commission and the Berkeley Disaster Council.

 Jerry Kent, formerly with the East Bay Regional Park District, began his career as a park workman in 1962 and retired 41 years later as the Assistant General Manager of Operations.
 During most of his tenure he oversaw fire related vegetation management programs District-wide.
 He had a front-row-seat during the expansion of the Park District from six parks that totaled 6,000 acres in 1962 to 65 parks and over 100,000 acres today.
 He was the Park District's representative while developing the East Bay Hills Vegetation Management Consortium Fire Hazard Mitigation Program and Plan following the 1991 Tunnel Fire.
 Jerry retired from the Park District in 2003, but continues to devote his time toward fire safety in the East Bay Hills.